-How East Africa is cracking down on 'fake news'
+East Africa cracks down on 'fake news'

-Kenya, Uganda and Tanzania in anti-fake news campaign
+Kenya, Uganda and Tanzania in 'anti-fake news campaign'

-A new law in Kenya will punish the spreading of "false information" and impose a lengthy jail term on offenders.
+A new law in Kenya is the latest in East Africa to punish the spreading of "false information" and impose a lengthy jail term on offenders.

 It proposes a fine of $50,000 (£37,000) and/or up to two years in prison for publishing "false" information.